Murdo-C/captainmurdo.github.io/_posts/2016-5-3-Digital-and-Millennials.md

 ---
 layout: post
-title: On Digital, Names & Millennials
+title: On Digital, Products & Millennials
 ---

 The problem with terms like 'digital natives' and how it's used as an excuse for poor products.